 - Mark the lists

 - Set the column and row headers for simple & complex tables

 - Correct the colour contrast for textual content (optional)

 In addition to implementing the PDF techniques, at 247 Accessible Documents, we also write the Image Descriptions.

-What standards do we comply with Accessible PDF?
+What standards do we conform with for Accessible PDF?

-We work with the Web Content Accessibility Guideline (WCAG) 2.0 - PDF Techniques & PDF U/A standard.
-Meeting these standards for PDF accessibility ensure that we comply to the requirements as per ADA, AODA & Section 508.
+We work with PDF/UA & Web Content Accessibility Guideline (WCAG) 2.0 & 2.1.
+Meeting these standards for PDF accessibility ensure that documents comply to the requirements as per ADA, AODA & Section 508.

 How do we ensure that the PDF document is Accessible?

-At 247 Accessible Documents we take quality seriously.
-With expertise in WCAG 2.0 and PDF Techniques & PDF U/A standard, we not only test with the PDF Accessibility Checker in Adobe Professional but also ensure that a manual quality check is thoroughly implemented on the tags and the content.
-In addition, all our documents are tested by a Screen Reader User to ensure that it is goes beyond compliance and is usable to people with disabilities.
+At 247 Accessible Documents, we take quality seriously.
+With expertise in PDF/UA & WCAG 2.0 & 2.1, we not only test with the PDF Accessibility Checker in Adobe Professional but also ensure that a manual quality check is thoroughly implemented on the tags and the content.
+In addition, all our documents are tested by a native Screen Reader User to ensure that it is goes beyond compliance and is usable to people with disabilities.

 G3ict relies on 247 Accessible Documents as its trusted advisor for its document accessibility needs: we like the professionalism, speed and creativity of its team when complex issues need to be resolved.
 And, knowing that two-third of 247 Accessible Documents dedicated employees are persons with disabilities gives us an additional motivation to support an organization which walks the talk!